pellegrino/dotfiles/README.md

      chsh -s /bin/zsh

 #### Irssi

+This requires some additional packages.

+  * Autossh - Used to estabilish a persistent connection with my vps used to create IRC desktop notifications
+  * Socat
   * Create the service daemon for listening to notifications

 #### Vim GIST

-You have to export in your .bashrc file both variables GITHUB\_USER and GITHUB\_TOKEN.
+You have to export in your .zshrc (check zsh-extra/github\_keys.zsh.example) file both variables GITHUB\_USER and GITHUB\_TOKEN.
 Since those are sensitive data, its not a good idea to share this information publicly

 ### Mac OSX